10 Top-Rated Campgrounds in the Outer Banks, NC

 Camping in the Outer Banks, North Carolina's barrier islands, is a special experience and a perfect summer activity for families or anyone who wants to enjoy the beautiful beaches.
-Here, you have the rare opportunity to set up your tent or rig up just steps away from the beach and enjoy the island lifestyle that comes with a trip to this area.
+Here, you have the rare opportunity to set up your tent or rig up either right on the sand or just steps away from the beach and enjoy the island lifestyle that comes with a trip to this area.
 Outer Banks camping is the best way to experience this unique region without spending a fortune on accommodation.

 You won't be bored.
 Activities abound, from swimming, surfing, kiteboarding, and fishing, to simply sitting in a beach chair gazing out at the ocean.
 At night, sit around a beach bonfire, cook dinner on the barbecue, or star gaze.